project-gemmi/gemmi/docs/mol.rst

 The ``max_dist`` parameter specifies cut-off for merging -- atom copies are merged only if their distance is smaller.
 The merged atom has summed occupancy and averaged position.
 B-factors are not changed.
+It is assumed, by default, that the identical atoms that are to be merged have the same serial number.
+If this function is not called directly after make_assembly() and the serial numbers were re-assigned in the meantime, add argument ``compare_serial=false``.

 Function ``transform_to_assembly()`` changes all models in the given structure to assemblies.
 Then it merges duplicated atoms,